Harry K. Allen

-Harry Kyle Allen (1872 – July 14, 1959) was State Senator, a Dean of Washburn University School of Law and a justice of the Kansas Supreme Court from January 11, 1937 to January 11, 1943.
+Harry Kyle Allen (1872 – July 14, 1959) was an Oklahoma state senator, a dean of Washburn University School of Law and a justice of the Kansas Supreme Court from January 11, 1937 to January 11, 1943.

 Early life and education

 He was born in 1872 in Gallatin, Missouri then later moved to Cameron, Missouri with his family.

 He then moved back to Gallatin, Missouri later in his life to further his education.

 He went into the law office of Joshua W. Alexander to start studying law.

 With this experience he obtained his law degree from Washington University in St. Louis in just one year.

 He then moved back again to Gallatin, Missouri to start his career.

 He married Florence Daugherty Smith in Topeka in 1920, they had no children by birth but adopted a baby girl in 1922.